-The Orbit from MatterHackers is an authentic BLTouch sensor made by ANTCLABS in South Korea.
-The Orbit BL Touch is a touch-based 3D printer bed leveling probe which enables automatic bed leveling on your 3D printer, regardless of print surface.
+The authentic BLTouch sensor made by ANTCLABS in South Korea!
+The BLTouch is a touch-based 3D printer bed leveling probe which enables automatic bed leveling on your 3D printer, regardless of print surface.
 Other machines that use inductive sensors require specific bed surfaces, or can only probe at certain spots on the bed.
 This touch sensor works perfectly with any surface, from glass to blue tape or BuildTak.
 It makes calibration a breeze - simply press calibrate and your machine does the rest.

-The MatterHackers Orbit not only adds automatic bed leveling to almost any 3D printer, but does so with maximum compatibility.
+The BLTouch not only adds automatic bed leveling to almost any 3D printer, but does so with maximum compatibility.
 Instead of an inductive probe that requires a specific bed surface or a visual sensor that can be inaccurate or thrown off by reflective bed surfaces, the BLTouch gathers data by touching the bed.
 Regardless or surface type or material, the BLTouch works flawlessly - if you want to probe the bed at 3 points or 15, the BLTouch is ready to take on the task.

 The BLTouch works by touching the print surface, so whether it be glass, blue tape, or BuildTak the sensor works perfectly.
 Inductive sensors have limitations on where they can probe and visual sensors can produce inaccurate results if leveling a partially reflective surface.
 The BLTouch suffers none of these issues, maximizing it's compatibility with a wide range of 3D printers.